invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 ## Closures give us "Classic Object-Oriented Programming"

-First it is important to emphasize: **don't do this in real Julia code**.
+First, it is important to emphasize: **don't do this in real Julia code**.
 It is unidiomatic, and likely to hit edge-cases the compiler doesn't optimize well (see for example the [infamous closure boxing bug](https://github.com/JuliaLang/julia/issues/15276)).
 This is all the more important because it often requires boxing (see below).